gammafunk/dcss-rc/README.md

 ## force_mores

-Add and remove force-more messages based on hp/xl conditions.
-A force-more is triggered the first time it comes into view if it's of a certain kind and requires the player to hit e.g. space to continue.
-These messages can help to avoid killing your weaker characters under manual movement (e.g. in speedruns).
+Add and remove force-more messages automatically based on current max hp or experience level.

+Force-more messages print a message of "--more--" and require the player to hit space, making the player pause for consideration before acting.
+These are normally set in the rc option `force_more_message`.
+For certain dangerous monsters it's common to make a force-more specifically for when the monster first comes into view (i.e. each time the player encounters a new monster of that type).
+For some monsters, it's desirable to have these messages only for weaker characters or only for earlier portions of the game.

+This code has a set of dynamic force-mores defined for characters with lower hp, with sets defined for XL1, Maxhp < 20, Maxhp < 40, Maxhp < 60, and Maxhp
+< 90.
+Other sets can be defined by modifying the variable `fm_patterns`; see
+the comments above that variable for details.

 To enable in your rc, add a lua code block with the contents of [force_mores.lua](https://raw.githubusercontent.com/gammafunk/dcss-rc/master/force_mores.lua)